Feature Flags: From Concept to Cultural Revolution

 }

 Boolean feature flags are, by far, the most common.
-However, a feature flag can represent any kind of data type: Strings, Numbers, Dates, JSON (JavaScript Object Notation), etc. These non-Boolean data types may compose any number of variants and unlock all manner of compelling functionality.
+However, a feature flag can represent any kind of data type: Booleans, strings, numbers, dates, JSON (JavaScript Object Notation), etc. The non-Boolean data types may compose any number of variants and can unlock all manner of compelling functionality.
 But, for the moment, let's stick to our Booleans.

 var booleanVariant = featureIsEnabled(